graalvm/graal-io-website/gcn/docs/gcn-modules/streaming/includes/analytics-listener.md

-The GCN launcher created a class to act as a consumer of the messages sent to the streaming service by the _Books_ microservice.
+The GCN Launcher created a class to act as a consumer of the messages sent to the streaming service by the _Books_ microservice.
 The Micronaut framework implements logic to invoke the consumer at compile time.
 The `AnalyticsListener` class is in a file named _lib/src/main/java/com/example/consumer/AnalyticsListener.java_, as follows:

 ```java
 package com.example.consumer;